 - A. To be judged face to face Wednesday, entry day, 12:00 noon-7 p.m.

-- A. NO ANIMALS, LARGE OR SMALL; however, see the dog project section of this book (J-9, class B, Dog Showmanship Lot 4) where Cloverbuds may participate in the 4-H Dog Project with a toy animal.
+- B. NO ANIMALS, LARGE OR SMALL; however, see the dog project section of this book (J-9, class B, Dog Showmanship Lot 4) where Cloverbuds may participate in the 4-H Dog Project with a toy animal.
 If interested, information will be either emailed or mailed to all Cloverbuds by mid-June to sign up for the dog class.
-Clover buds may still exhibit 5 entries not including the toy animal dog project showmanship.
 Also, see the cat project section of this book (J-13, Rule I) where Cloverbuds may participate in the 4-H Cat Project with a toy animal.
-If interested, information will be either emailed or mailed to all Cloverbuds may participate in the 4-H Cat Project with a toy animal.
+If interested, information will be either emailed or mailed to all Cloverbuds by mid-June to sign up for the cat project with a toy animal.
 If interested, information will be either emailed or mailed to all Cloverbuds by mid-June to sign up for the cat class.
-Clover buds may still exhibit 5 entries not including the toy animal cat project showmanship.

-- B. Each participant will be awarded a ribbon.
+- C. Each participant will be awarded a sticker/ribbon.

-- C. On entry form, indicate lot number of each entry which will be brought to the fair.
+- D. Cloverbud entries are available only online starting in 2024.

-- D. Posters should be 14"x22".
+- E. Posters should be 14"x22".
 Photography exhibits should be no larger than 14"x22".
 Do not use foam board.

 - 1. Sewing exhibit

 - 2. Garden exhibit

 - 3. Nature exhibit (no bird nests or feathers)

 - 4. Craft exhibit

 - 5. Photography exhibit

 - 6. Drawing or painting

 - 7. Any model (car, airplane, Legos, wood, etc.)

 - 8. Flower exhibit

 - 9. Woodworking exhibit

 - 10. Recycled/upcycled item

 - 11. Home environment exhibit

 - 12. Any other exhibit (no animals)

-Animal Health Regulations Fairs and Shows in Wisconsin: 2023 Season
+Animal Health Regulations Fairs and Shows in Wisconsin: 2024 Season